-Based on past fishery performance, the fishery would need to harvest ten times its most recent year average catch of 4,090 lb to attain the ACL.
+Based on past fishery performance as show in Error!
+Reference source not found., the fishery ould need to harvest ten times its most recent year average catch of 4,090 lb to attain the ACL.
 This level of catch is extremely unlikely with decreasing participation in the fishery.
 Since the 2023 benchmark assessment generated nine BMUS stock status, nine OFL levels were calculated.
 However, if the fishery were perform similar to the 2014, 2015 and 2016 fishing years when the fishery exceeded the OFL for Aprion virescens and E. coruscans in 2016, then management would not be able to apply the post season accountability measure since this alternative would require the aggregate ACL to be exceeded to initiate the AM.
 If the fishery were to exceed the OFL for any of the assessed BMUS, Alternative 2a would not provide regulatory ability to prevent overfishing and ensure the long-term sustainability of the resource and would not be in compliance with National Standard 1.